chasihler/ArduinoSMBusSBS/README.md

 # ArduinoSMBusSBS
 Read Smart Battery Data (Smart Battery System Specification)

-I needed a solution to reading data out of a battery.
-There are many more registers than described and I have you some basics.
+This was my solution to read data out of a battery.
+There are many more registers than described but I've provided a sample of what I feel are the basics.

-I haven't tested every bit of this myself.
 This code was used for testing before integrating into a competition robot.

 For more reading: http://sbs-forum.org/specs/sbdat110.pdf